elkorn/afronski.github.io/_drafts/with-great-power-comes-great-responsibility.md

 # With great power, comes great responsibility

-If you have to choose about what is better - *short and concise code* or *abstractions visible at the first glance* - what will you choose?
+If you had to choose what is better - *short and concise code* or *abstractions visible at the first glance* - what would you choose?

-You have got your answer?
+Got your answer?
 Fine, let's look at the examples.

 # Iterables